4ka0/4ka0/profile.md

 Python script that uses the DeepL API to create a fully-aligned bilingual document (tmx or docx file).

 - [glossary_archive](https://github.com/4ka0/glossary_archive)<br>
-Django webapp for archiving and searching your own translations and glossaries.
+Django webapp for archiving and searching your own glossaries.

 - [simple_inventory](https://github.com/4ka0/simple_inventory)<br>
 Django webapp for managing the stock and sales information for a store.